Frequently Asked Questions (FAQ)

 Qatar Foundation International (QFI) relies on its core values of responsibility, collaboration, and community to face current challenges and others that lie ahead.
 Our team stands in solidarity with everyone who is coping with the uncertainty of the COVID-19 situation, especially our community of educators, learners, and schools.
 The ongoing COVID-19 crisis has fundamentally changed the way the entire world approaches education.
 With digital resources playing a pivotal role in QFI’s programming since our founding, we are building on our existing online resources and programs to support distance learning.
 Find out more at Al Masdar, our Open Education Resource database.
 You can learn more about our ongoing response to COVID here.

 What is QFI?

-QFI is a grant-making organization supporting programs in primary and secondary schools that build connections with the Arab world, across three areas: connected communities, Arab societies and culture, and Arabic language education.
+QFI is an educational organization supporting programs in primary and secondary schools that build connections with the Arab world, across three areas: connected communities, Arab societies and culture, and Arabic language education.